nmshd/documentation/_docs_explore/42-transport-layer.md

 - expiresAt: ISO String when the file expires
 - mimetype: Mimetype of the file's payload
 - isOwn: Whether or not the file was uploaded by the current Identity
-- truncatedReference: The truncated reference of the file
 - reference: The reference of the file
 - deletedAt: ISO String when the file has been deleted
 - deletedBy: Address of the Identity which deleted the file